MeoBaka/MeoPanel-Client/docs/auth.md

 2. **Email Verification**: User verifies email using the token from registration
    - `email_verified_at` timestamp is set
    - Verification token is deleted
+3. **Two-Factor Authentication Setup** (Optional): User can enable 2FA
+   - Generate TOTP secret and backup codes
+   - Scan QR code with authenticator app
+   - Verify setup with initial TOTP code
-3. **Login**: User logs in and receives access + refresh tokens
+4. **Login**: User logs in with username/password
-   - Only verified users can log in (can be modified based on requirements)
+   - If 2FA enabled, additional TOTP code or backup code required
+   - Returns access and refresh tokens upon successful authentication
-4. **API Access**: Include access token in Authorization header
+5. **API Access**: Include access token in Authorization header
-5. **Token Refresh**: When access token expires, use refresh token to get new tokens
+6. **Token Refresh**: When access token expires, use refresh token to get new tokens
-6. **Password Management**: User can reset forgotten passwords or change current password
+7. **Password Management**: User can reset forgotten passwords or change current password
-7. **Logout**: Invalidate refresh tokens to prevent further token refresh
+8. **Logout**: Invalidate refresh tokens to prevent further token refresh

+## Two-Factor Authentication (2FA)

+Two-factor authentication adds an extra layer of security by requiring a time-based one-time password (TOTP) from an authenticator app in addition to the password.

+### 2FA Setup Process:
+1. User calls `/auth/2fa/setup` to get secret and QR code
+2. User scans QR code with authenticator app (Google Authenticator, Authy, etc.)
+3. User calls `/auth/2fa/verify` with first TOTP code to enable 2FA
+4. System stores 10 backup codes for recovery

+### 2FA Login Process:
+1. User provides username/email and password
+2. If 2FA enabled, system responds with `requiresTwoFactor: true`
+3. User provides TOTP code from authenticator app
+4. System verifies code and completes login

+### Backup Codes:
+- 10 single-use codes generated during setup
+- Can be used instead of TOTP when authenticator is unavailable
+- Each code is removed after use
+- Can be regenerated with `/auth/2fa/regenerate-backup`

+### Security Benefits:
+- Protects against password breaches
+- Requires physical access to authenticator device
+- Backup codes provide recovery option
+- TOTP codes expire every 30 seconds

 ## Password Management Flow